veritrans/veritrans-android/documentation/01_init_docs.md

 ### Item Details

 You can set the detail of item of the transaction.
-If you put the item detail, you have to check the amount that previously you set in builder is same with total of price multiplied by quantity in Item Details ArrayList.
+If you put the item detail, you have to check the amount that previously you set in builder is same with total of price multiplied by quantity in Item Details List.

 Item details are **required** for `Mandiri Bill/Mandiri Echannel` and `BCA KlikPay` payment, but it is **optional** for **other payment methods**.
 ItemDetails class holds information about item purchased by user.
 CheckoutTransaction takes an array list of item details.